The State of Indiana offers incentives ranging from:

 - TAX CREDITS

-- Venture Capital Investment Tax Credit - established to improve access to capital to fast-growing Indiana companies by providing individual and corporate investors an additional incentive to invest in early stage firms.
-Investors who provide qualified debt or equity capital to Indiana companies receive a credit against their Indiana income tax liability.
+The Venture Capital Investment Tax Credit program improves access to capital for fast growing Indiana companies by providing individual and corporate investors an additional incentive to invest in early stage firms.
+Investors who provide qualified debt or equity capital to Indiana companies receive a credit against their Indiana tax liability.
+The Venture Capital Investment Tax Credit is established by I.C.
+6-3.1-24.

 - WORKFORCE TRAINING